-The total consideration paid or granted for the GulfTerra Merger Transactions is summarized below:
+The total consideration paid or granted for the GulfTerra Merger transactions is summarized below:

-Step One transaction: Cash payment by Enterprise to El Paso for initial 50% membership interest in GulfTerra GP (a non-voting interest) made in December 2003 \$ 425.0 Total Step One consideration 425.0 Step Two transactions: - · Cash payment by Enterprise to El Paso for 10,937,500 GulfTerra Series C units and 2,876,620 GulfTerra common units 500.0 Fair value of equity interests granted to acquire remaining 50% membership interest in GulfTerra GP (voting interest) and cash payment of \$370 million by Enterprise GP to El Paso(1) 461.3 Fair value of Enterprise common units issued in exchange for remaining GulfTerra common units 2,445.4 Fair value of other Enterprise equity interests granted for unit awards and Series F convertible units 4.0 Fair value of receivable from El Paso for transition support payments(2) (40.3) Transaction fees and other direct costs incurred by Enterprise as a result of the GulfTerra Merger (3) 31.1 Total Step Two consideration 3,401.5 Total Step One and Step Two consideration 3,826.5 Step Three transaction: Purchase of South Texas midstream assets from El Paso 155.3 Total consideration for Steps One through Three \$ 3,981.8
+Step One transaction: Cash payment by Enterprise to El Paso for initial 50% membership interest in GulfTerra GP (a non-voting interest) made in December 2003 \$ 425.0 Total Step One consideration 425.0 Step Two transactions: Cash payment by Enterprise to El Paso for 10,937,500 GulfTerra Series C units and 2,876,620 GulfTerra common units 500.0 Fair value of equity interests granted to acquire remaining 50% membership interest in GulfTerra GP (voting interest) and cash payment of \$370 million by Enterprise GP to El Paso(1) 461.3 Fair value of Enterprise common units issued in exchange for remaining GulfTerra common units 2,445.4 Fair value of other Enterprise equity interests granted for unit awards and Series F2 convertible units 4.0 Fair value of receivable from El Paso for transition support payments(2) (40.3) Transaction fees and other direct costs incurred by Enterprise as a result of the GulfTerra Merger transactions(3) 30.5 Total Step Two consideration 3,400.9 Total Step One and Step Two consideration 3,825.9 Step Three transaction: Purchase of South Texas midstream assets from El Paso 155.3 Total consideration for Steps One through Three \$ 3,981.2

-(1) This fair value is based on 50% of an implied \$922.7 million total value of GulfTerra GP, which assumes that the \$370 million cash payment made by Enterprise Products GP to El Paso represented consideration for a 40.1% interest in GulfTerra GP.
-The 40.1% interest was derived by deducting the 9.9% membership interest in Enterprise Products GP granted to El Paso in this transaction from the 50% membership interest in GulfTerra GP that Enterprise Products GP received.
-The fair value of \$461.3 million assigned to this voting membership interest in GulfTerra GP compares favorably to the \$425 million paid to El Paso by Enterprise to purchase its initial 50% non-voting membership interest in GulfTerra GP in December 2003.
-The contribution of this 50% membership interest to Enterprise is allocated for financial reporting purposes to Enterprise's limited partners and general partner based on the respective ownership percentages and the related allocation of profits and losses of 98% and 2%, respectively, both of which are consistent with the Partnership Agreement.
+- (1) This preliminary fair value is based on 50% of an implied \$922.7 million total value of GulfTerra GP, which assumes that the \$370 million cash payment made by Enterprise GP to El Paso represented consideration for a 40.1% interest in GulfTerra GP.
+The 40.1% interest was derived by deducting the 9.9% membership interest in Enterprise GP granted to El Paso in this transaction from the 50% membership interest in GulfTerra GP that Enterprise GP received.
+The preliminary fair value of \$461.3 million assigned to this voting membership interest in GulfTerra GP compares favorably to the \$425 million paid to El Paso by Enterprise to purchase its initial 50% non-voting membership interest in GulfTerra GP in December 2003. - (2) Reflects the present value of a contract-based receivable from El Paso received as part of the negotiated net consideration reached in Step One of the GulfTerra Merger.
+The agreements between Enterprise and El Paso provide that for a period of three years following the closing of the GulfTerra merger, El Paso will make transition support payments to Enterprise in annual amounts of \$18 million, \$15 million and \$12 million for the first, second and third years of such period, respectively, payable in twelve equal monthly installments for each such year.
+The \$45 million aggregate receivable from El Paso was discounted to fair value at September 30, 2004 (which yielded a fair value of \$40.3 million) and was recorded as a reduction in the purchase consideration for GulfTerra. - (3) As a result of the GulfTerra Merger, Enterprise incurred expenses of approximately \$30.5 million for various transaction fees and other direct costs.
+These direct costs include fees for legal, accounting, printing, financial advisory and other services rendered by third-parties to Enterprise over the course of the GulfTerra Merger.
+This amount also includes \$3.4 million of involuntary severance costs.